JetBrains/teamcity-documentation/topics/custom-chart.md

 You can view statistic values reported by the build on the __Build Parameters__ page.

-## Managing Custom Charts via the TeamCity Web UI
+## Managing Custom Charts via TeamCity UI

 It is possible to manage custom charts using the TeamCity web UI.